 An individual can retain attorneys to defend anything from improper foreclosure proceedings to improper evaluation of the debtor’s loan modification application.
 Depending upon the merits of those claims, the bank or creditor may be inclined to weigh the costs of litigation in its decision to approve a loan modification.

 An attorney can also assist the debtor in filing for bankruptcy if that is truly the best option available, and the bankruptcy process can also bring about a loan modification.
 Regardless of the best solution for each individual debtor, retaining an attorney allows that debtor to evaluate the many available options on a level playing field.

 An attorney can help

-Whether through spearheading the loan modification process or representation in formal legal proceedings, an attorney can provide an individual or family with a full range of debt relief options to help deal with financial obligations.
+Whether through spearheading the loan modification process or representation in formal legal proceedings, an attorney can provide an individual or law with a full range of debt relief options to help deal with financial obligations.
 Anyone in dire financial straits should speak with an experienced attorney to learn more about the available options.